3F/netfx4sdk/Readme.md

  -global     - To use the global toolset, like hMSBuild.
  -no-mklink  - Use direct copying instead of mklink (junction / symbolic).
  -stub       - Use a stub instead of actual processing.
+ -sdk-root   - Custom path to the SDK root directory.
+ -no-acl     - Do not copy ownership and ACL information when direct copying.

  -pkg-version {arg} - Specific package version in pkg mode.
 Where {arg}:
      * 1.0.3 ...